Nutty-Nuts/Notes/sophomore/second/HIST 3/Semi-Finals/Chapter 5.md

 	- Atonio de Morga resigned from his position to join the Audiencia
 	- Atonio de Morga wrote the Sucesos de las Islas Filipinas
 ## Sucesos de las Islas Filipinas
+- Sucses de las Islas Filipinas was an account of the major events during the administrations of the first eleven governer-generals and describes the Philippine natives at the time of Spanish contact
+- Sucsesos de las Filipinas was used by Jose Rizal to learn more about the history and culture of the Philippines
+	- Despite the credible accounts, Jose Rizal tend to draw more from imagination than on actual eidencep

+## Rizal's Pre-Spanish Golden Age
+- Jose Rizal attempted to find or fabricated a history of the Philippines where there was a Golden Age that was corrupted by Spaniards
+	- But, Jose Rizal had no evidence to backup his claims
 # RIZAL AND ISABELO DE LOS REYES
 ---
 # THE PHILIPPINES WITHIN A CENTURY